questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 Let's plot the hourly earnings in function of speed.
 This instantly reminds me of an old friend: call options!

 <img
-  alt="A chart of call option payoff showing how cab drivers earnings increase with their average realised driving speed" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/cab-hourly-earnings-by-speed.png" />
+  alt="A chart of call option payoff showing how cab drivers earnings increase with their average realized driving speed" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/cab-hourly-earnings-by-speed.png" />